McAllen, Texas: 2010 census

-Crime

-Based on the Texas Department of Public Safety's Annual Crime in Texas report and the FBI's Crime in the United States report, five murders were reported during 2022.
-The city has been consistently ranked among the safest cities in Texas.

-Health

-McAllen was the focus of a 2009 article in The New Yorker by Atul Gawande entitled "The Cost Conundrum", an inquiry into the factors that contribute to the cost of health care.
-The McAllen area had the highest taxpayer-sponsored spending per beneficiary in the United States, despite areas with similar demographics and health profiles having half the cost per recipient.
-The article noted that while the area has a higher prevalence of obesity and diabetes, its rates of infant mortality, HIV, and tobacco use were lower than the national average.

-McAllen was the most obese metropolitan area in the country in 2012, with 38.5% of the adult population considered obese.
-The high obesity rate has likely contributed to area residents' poor health.
-More than 21% of the population has been diagnosed with diabetes, more than any other metro area in the United States.
-Poverty may play a large role in the community's health problems, as well.
-Over 25% of the city population was living below the poverty line during the period 2012–2016.
-More than 29% of the population also lacked health coverage during that time.

-McAllen is featured in Supersize vs Superskinny, a British television programme on Channel 4 that features information about dieting and extreme eating lifestyles.
-One of the main show features is a weekly comparison between an overweight person and an underweight person.
-In the show, the overweight participant visits morbidly obese McAllen residents to find motivation for lifestyle and diet changes.

 Economy

 The Rio Grande Valley began its rapid development with the introduction of irrigation in 1898 and the construction of the railroad in 1904.
 These major additions turned a once relatively desolate area into a major agricultural center.
 Throughout much of the 1900s, McAllen was a rural, agriculture-based economy characterized by sporadic growth.

 Today, the area is transforming into a major international trade area.
 As recently as 1990, McAllen's unemployment rate was at 22.6%.
 By the end of 2005, that figure had dropped to 7.7%.
 However, in 2011, census.gov listed the McAllen metro area the poorest in the nation.
 As of 2012, the average cost of a home in McAllen was the third-least expensive in the country, at $178,000, while average monthly rent for a two-bedroom apartment was $708.
 In 2012, the cost of living in McAllen was 16.2% lower than the national average.